ntemplon/SimpleCppGame/docs/sphinx-in/installation.rst

 Building the Game
 ------------------
 The easiest way to build the game is to open `VSCode <https://code.visualstudio.com/>`_ in the respository directory and invoke the
-CMake: Configure and CMake: Built Target simple-cpp-game commands with Ctrl + Shift + P or equivalent Mac command.
+CMake: Configure and CMake: Built Target simple-cpp-game commands with Ctrl + Shift + P or Cmd + Shift + P on Mac.

 To manually build the game, open a terminal in the repository directory and run the following commands.
 They are provided for Linux;
 use whatever equivalent commands are available on your operating system.